Criticism of the 9/11 Commission

+The 9/11 Commission, which investigated the terrorist September 11 attacks on the United States, was subject to a variety of criticisms by politicians, government officers, and private groups and citizens.
+The commission was created on November 27, 2002 by a bill passed by the U.S. Congress and signed into law by President George W. Bush.

-Criticism of the 9/11 Commission includes a variety of criticisms of the 9/11 Commission, the United States congressional commission set up to investigate the September 11 attacks in 2001 and chaired by former New Jersey Governor Thomas Kean.
+The 9/11 Commission was chaired by former New Jersey Governor Thomas Kean.
 Because the investigation was politically sensitive, many participants have been criticized during the process.
 Leading critics include members of the 9/11 Family Steering Committee and the Jersey Girls, who according to the documentary 9/11: Press for Truth, were instrumental in overcoming government resistance to establishing the 9/11 Commission.